The Interpolate Points tool predicts values at new locations based on values measured at a set of point locations.

 The Input layers group includes the following parameters:

-You can choose a layer using the Layer button, or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.

 Interpolation settings